sidataplus/demo-etl-sqlmesh-omop-synthea/README.md

 NOTICE: This demo heavily reuses code from [dbt-synthea](https://github.com/OHDSI/dbt-synthea) licensed under Apache-2.0 license.

 CAUTION: This demo is for educational purpose only.
 It is not intended to be used in production.
 Please do not use it in production without proper testing and validation.
-It was created for a demonstration in [OHDSI APAC Scientific Forum on May 1, 2025](https://www.youtube.com/watch?v=J0_2hkXz-HY) with heavy reliance on VS Code Copilot, so there might be inconsistencies and errors in the code.
+It was created for a demonstration in [OHDSI APAC Scientific Forum on May 1, 2025](https://www.youtube.com/watch?v=J0_2hkXz-HY) and [OHDSI Thailand Meetup on June 26, 2025 (in Thai language)](https://www.youtube.com/watch?v=4hujtIM6zJk) with heavy reliance on VS Code Copilot, so there might be inconsistencies and errors in the code.

 ---